Archives

 Early Gramophone Patent.
 United States Patent Office, Washington, D.C, 1895 (source)

-Taking a quick look into the history of sound reproduction, we can see four main steps leading up to the creation of Dolby Atmos.
+Taking a quick look into the history of sound reproduction, we can trace four main steps leading up to modern spatial audio.

 Around the 1930s, stereo audio began to appear.
-This type of audio can be recorded with two microphones positioned around the sound source (a guitar or piano are common examples) with the signals from each microphone assigned to either the left or right channel.
-The sound reaches each microphone with slight differences in timing and frequency creating the illusion of width and space when we listen back on stereo speakers.
+Pioneered by engineers like Alan Blumlein at EMI (the same company that would later build Abbey Road Studios), stereo uses two microphones positioned around a sound source.
+The signals from each microphone are assigned to either the left or right channel, and subtle differences in timing and frequency between them create the illusion of width and space when played back.

-A stereo listening setup involves two speakers.
-When a stereo track is played, an imaginary 1-dimensional ‘sound field’ is created between the speakers.
-To hear the most convincing ‘sound field’, you’ll either need to use headphones or stay equally distant from the left and right speakers.
+A stereo listening setup uses two speakers.
+When a stereo track is played, an imaginary one-dimensional “sound field” is created between them.
+To hear the most convincing stereo image, you need headphones or a position equally distant from both speakers, often called the “sweet spot.”

-We can move the position of a sound in between the left and right channels by decreasing either side’s signal level – this is called ‘panning’.
-A louder signal on the left side will move the sound towards the left and vice versa.
-We can also use mixing tools like EQ, dynamic control and reverb to give the illusion that sounds are closer or further away.
-Still, they remain trapped in the 1-dimensional sound field between the speakers.
+We can move the position of a sound between the left and right channels by adjusting each side’s signal level.
+This is called panning.
+A louder signal on the left moves the sound towards the left, and vice versa.
+Mixing tools like EQ, compression and reverb can give the illusion that sounds are closer or further away, but they remain trapped in that one-dimensional field between the speakers.

 5.1 Surround Sound Setup